SjjThaler/VR/README.md

 VR Godot experiment.

 General idea:
-- create a VR-game whch uses ear training to facilitate combat
+- create a VR-game which uses ear training to facilitate combat